-Some families may be eligible to apply to Falkirk Council for free school meals and / or a payment towards the cost of footwear and clothing.
+Some families may be eligible to apply to Falkirk Council for free school meals and/or a payment towards the cost of footwear and clothing depending on their income and circumstances.

 You can get more information, and apply online at www.falkirk.gov.uk/fsm.
-You can also contact 01324 506999, or visit our One Stop Shops or the Advice and Support Hub.
+You can also contact 01324 503992, or visit our Advice and Support Hubs.